isomerpages/nea-cfhp/_about/Terms & Conditions.md

 ---
 <h3><strong>Terms and Conditions for Climate Vouchers</strong></h3>
 <p>The following Terms and Conditions (“<strong>T&amp;Cs</strong>”) shall
-apply to the use of the vouchers for the Enhanced Climate Friendly Households Programme (“<strong>Climate Vouchers</strong>”), administered by the National Environment Agency and PUB – The Water Agency (“<strong>Agencies</strong>”).</p>
+apply to the use of the vouchers (“<strong>Climate Vouchers</strong>”) for the Enhanced Climate Friendly Households Programme, administered by the National Environment Agency and PUB – The Water Agency (“<strong>Agencies</strong>”).</p>
 <p><strong>About the Climate Vouchers</strong>
 </p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Climate Vouchers worth $300 are denominated